 Big Bend National Park and Rio Grande river (Shutterstock)

-Sunset Limited travels from the gulf of Mexico to the Pacific, following the scorched earth of America’s southern states: expect tumbleweed, superlative tacos, and cacti How to book:
+Why it's special: Sunset Limited travels from the gulf of Mexico to the Pacific, following the scorched earth of America’s southern states: expect tumbleweed, superlative tacos, and cacti

 Starting at the hurly-burly of New Orlean’s Amtrak station, chances are you’ve already stocked up on enough gumbo, po’boys and beignets to survive the 46 hour journey unaided.
 The train moves slowly at first, picking up speed as the city of New Orleans recedes, replaced by lush plantation country as the tracks curve north towards Lafayette.

-Ever wanted to drive Route 1 with a beer in one hand and a camera in your other?
+Why it's special: Ever wanted to drive Route 1 with a beer in one hand and a camera in your other?
 Here’s your chance.
-How to book:

 If you want to experience the most scenic train ride in the US, this is the one.
 From the roller-bladers in Santa Monica to the billion pound beach houses in Santa Barbara, the first leg of the journey is a feast for the eyes.
 Blue sky, turquoise sea, and white sand slowly metamorphose into craggy cliffs, churning water, and passengers spotting whales out of the observation car with their binoculars.